Pool Chemicals Explained: A Coffs Harbour Owner's Guide

 - Wear protective gloves when required

-Correct dosing depends on pool size, water temperature and recent weather conditions.
-Guesswork can lead to over-treatment or ineffective sanitising.
-This is where professional water analysis makes a difference.
+Correct dosing depends on pool size, water temperature and recent weather — guesswork here leads to either over-treatment or ineffective sanitising.
+This is exactly where professional water analysis makes a difference.

 Why Professional Water Testing Matters

-While home test kits provide general guidance, in-store water testing offers more precise analysis.
+Home test kits offer a general read, but in-store water testing gives a far more precise analysis.
 Professional testing measures:

 - Combined chlorine